abhayarora23UNT/Database-Connectivity/README.md

 ### Database-Connectivity
-This project describes how to fetch records from mysql database using node js Rest API
+This project describes how to fetch records from mysql database using node js Rest API.

 * Front End - Angular 12,HTML,CSS,